 Dining out in Germany is affordable, although there is an extremely cosmopolitan choice of restaurants that widely differ in price.
 A budget lunch costs between €5 and €11, while an evening meal in a standard restaurant can cost between €10 to €20 per person.
 If you have a couple of German beers or a glass of wine, add €10 on.

 A budget of €30–€40 per person can cover a decent meal in a nice restaurant.
 Tips are not included in the bill and are typically around 10–15%.

 Germans drink their beer in various sizes, from the standard half-pint to two-pint tenets.
 A typical price for a small beer is €2–€4, a pint is €3.50–€5.50, and a tenet is €9–€10.

 Tax costs in Germany

 Residents in Germany pay personal income tax on worldwide income.
-In certain circumstances, there will be other taxes to pay.
-You can find more about paying taxes in Germany in this guide.
+In certain circumstances, there are other taxes to pay.
+Read more about paying taxes in Germany.